Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture10.md

 Lastly, we just sign the transaction; so the payment input for this transaction comes from our old user1 address.
 User1 needs to sign it, so we assign it with the signing key of user1, and finally we submit.

+First, we look at the UTxOs of user1 because we need one of those as input for our script.

 ```
 [nix-shell:~/plutus-pioneer-program/code/week10]$ ./scripts/query-utxo-user1.sh